fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Immutable: spins up new instances in a new ASG, only one version, double capacity for a short time
   - Blue/Green: Need manual intervention, similar to Immutable, Route S3 to weighted traffic
 - Code:
-  - Must be in Zip
+  - Must be in Zip or WAR
+  - Up to 512MB
   - Can contain parameters (.ebextensions/) .config in YAML/JSON format in root
   - List of packages names in YAML/JSON to be installed
   - Files to install in the .ebextensions in your Application Source Bundle